 With the growth of mobile devices and personal voice assistants, cloud services and artificial intelligence ("AI"), the number of supporting platforms has grown, and with it the complexity and increased need for us to have business and contractual relationships with the platform owners in order to produce products compatible with these platforms and enable access to and use of these platforms with our products.
 Our product strategy includes current and future products designed for use with third-party platforms or software, such as iPhone, Android phones, Google Assistant and Amazon Alexa, as well as gaming platforms.
 Our business in these categories relies on our access to the platforms of third parties, some of whom are our competitors.
 Platform owners that are competitors may limit or decline access to their platforms, and in any case have a competitive advantage in designing products for their own platforms and may produce products that work better, or are perceived to work better, than our products in connection with those platforms.
-As we expand the number of platforms and software applications with which our products are compatible, we may not be successful in launching products for those platforms or software applications and/or we may not be successful in establishing strong relationships with the new platform or software owners, which could negatively impact our ability to develop and produce high-quality products on a timely basis for those platforms and software applications.
+As we expand the number of platforms and software applications with which our products are compatible, we may not be successful in launching products for those platforms or software owners, which could negatively impact our ability to develop and produce high-quality products on a timely basis for those platforms and software applications.
 We may otherwise fail to navigate various new relationships which could adversely affect our relationships with existing platform or software owners.